iamhriturajsaha/AI-POWERED-ARTICLE-TO-IMAGE-GENERATOR/README.md

    ```

 3. **Run All Cells**
-   - The notebook handles all setup automatically
+   - The notebook handles all setup automatically.
-   - Access your app at the generated Ngrok URL
+   - Access your app at the generated Ngrok URL.

 ## Installation